 - Placing a stent (a small tube) inside the bile duct or duodenum to help keep it open

-Your radiation oncologist will discuss the best treatment options for your diagnosis.
-Your treatment may involve various radiation therapies, including:
+Your radiation oncologist (a physician who is specially trained in treating cancer with radiation) will discuss the best treatment options for you.
+Your treatment may involve different radiation therapies, including:

-- Intensity modulated radiation therapy (IMRT): IMRT is a high-precision radiotherapy uses computer-controlled linear accelerators to deliver precise radiation doses to a malignant tumor.
+- Intensity modulated radiation therapy (IMRT): IMRT is a high-precision radiotherapy that uses computer-controlled linear accelerators to deliver precise radiation doses to a malignant (harmful) tumor.

-- Gamma Knife® radiosurgery (stereotactic radiotherapy): Gamma Knife® radiosurgery is the delivery of a single high-dose radiation treatment or a few fractionated radiation treatments to a malignant tumor.
+- Gamma Knife® radiosurgery (stereotactic radiotherapy): Gamma Knife radiosurgery delivers a single high-dose radiation to a cancerous tumor.

-- Proton therapy: Proton therapy is one of the most precise forms of radiation therapy, proton treatment can be precisely controlled so most of the radiation ends up directly in the tumor, reducing the risk of damage to surrounding healthy tissues and causing fewer short- and long-term side effects.
+- Proton therapy: Proton therapy is one of the most precise forms of radiation therapy.
+It can be precisely controlled so most of the radiation ends up directly in the tumor, reducing the risk of damage to healthy tissues around the tumor.
+This causes fewer short- and long-term side effects.
 It has been effective in treating certain types of pancreatic cancer.
-Northwestern Medicine Proton Center* is the first and only health system in Illinois and the ninth in the country to offer proton therapy.
+Northwestern Medicine Proton Center is the first and only health system in Illinois and the ninth in the country to offer proton therapy.

-During chemotherapy, drugs are administered, either intravenously or orally, to interfere with the cancer cell’s ability to reproduce.
-Your experienced medical oncologist will determine the best combination of medications for your stage of cancer.
+During chemotherapy, medications are administered, either through your veins or by mouth, to interfere with the cancer cells’ ability to reproduce.
+Your experienced medical oncologist (a physician specially trained to treat cancer with medication) will determine the best combination of chemotherapy medications for your stage of cancer.

-Side effects from cancer treatment can impact your quality of life and your body’s ability to respond to treatment.
+Side effects from cancer treatment can impact your quality of life and how your body responds to treatment.
 Northwestern Medicine is home to a diverse team of palliative medicine specialists who work with your oncologist to help relieve your pain and manage your symptoms.
-The palliative medicine specialists offer:
+The palliative medicine specialists may help:

-- Treatment of pain and other physical symptoms of cancer, such as fatigue, nausea, trouble sleeping, poor appetite, breathing difficulties and weight loss
+- Treat pain and other physical symptoms of cancer, such as fatigue, nausea, trouble sleeping, poor appetite, breathing difficulties and weight loss

-- Treatment of emotional symptoms, such as depression and anxiety
+- Treat any emotional symptoms, such as depression and anxiety

-- Improvement of your body’s ability to tolerate cancer treatments
+- Improve your body’s ability to tolerate cancer treatments

-- Help to better understand tests, procedures and options
+- Help you better understanding tests, procedures and other options

-- Guidance for you and those who care for you to helpful outside resources
+- Guide you and those who care for you to helpful resources